 This document describes the performance for the Level 2 CO2 and CH4 data products retrieved from IASI observations at CNRS-LMD and delivered to the Copernicus Climate Change Service (C3S).
-These products are mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CH4 and CO2, retrieved at 9:30 am/pm (local time) from observations made by the IASI and AMSU instruments onboard the European Metop-A (July 2006-August 2021) and Metop-B (since February 2013) platforms, and mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CO2, retrieved at 13:30 am/pm (local time) from observations made by the AIRS and AMSU instruments onboard NASA Aqua platform.
+These products are mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CH4 and CO2, retrieved at 9:30 am/pm (local time) from observations made by the IASI and AMSU instruments onboard the European Metop-A (July 2006-August 2021), Metop-B (since February 2013) and Metop-C (since May 2019) platforms, and mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CO2, retrieved at 13:30 am/pm (local time) from observations made by the AIRS and AMSU instruments onboard NASA Agua platform.